Our Team works with ALL LEARNERS.

 Chelsea Greene

-Chelsea Greene is a passionate and experienced Special Education teacher with a strong background in supporting diverse learners from Early Childhood to Middle School.
-She holds a Master’s degree in Special Education from American University and a Bachelor’s degree in Elementary Education and Dance from American University.
-With over four years of experience in both public and private school settings.
+Chelsea Greene is a dedicated Special Education teacher with experience supporting learners from early childhood through middle school.
+She holds a Master’s degree in Special Education and a Bachelor’s degree in Elementary Education and Dance.

 Montgomery County, MD